 - Metropolitan Transportation Improvement Program (MTIP) identifies how all federal transportation money is to be spent in the region in two-year increments.
-Each time the MTIP is developed, Milwaukie competes with other jurisdictions in the region for federal "regional flexible funds" that can be used for most aspects of the local transportation system. - Congressional Appropriations make federal funds available to Milwaukie through the sponsorship of a U.S. congressperson.
-Such appropriations are highly sought after and are not easily secured.
-However, Milwaukie has had some success in receiving appropriations. - Statewide Transportation Improvement Program (STIP) is ODOT's project funding and scheduling document.
+Each time the MTIP is developed, Milwaukie competes with other jurisdictions in the region for federal "regional flexible funds" that can be used for most aspects of the local transportation system. - Statewide Transportation Improvement Program (STIP) is ODOT's project funding and scheduling document.
 The STIP makes funds available to cities, through a highly competitive process, for expansion, preservation, safety, and other system enhancements.
+The STIP makes expenditures from both State revenues and some federal programs.